ephraim17/sa-mp-translate-discord-bot/README.md

 - If you don't know what SA-MP is, a good place to start would be to read [Why A Million People Still Play Multiplayer Grand Theft Auto San Andreas Every Month](https://www.rockpapershotgun.com/2016/09/15/why-a-million-people-still-play-multiplayer-grand-theft-auto-san-andreas-every-month/ "Article"), an article by Richard Moss from Rock Paper Shogun.

-- However if you have played SA-MP, you know that it has two very large communities i.e the Russian speaking community and the English speaking community.
-Despite this, the two largest communities in SA-MP rarely interact with each other because they speak different languages.
+- However if you do know what SA-MP is, then you know that it has one of the largest Russian speaking communities in gaming.
+Despite its huge size, the Russian community and the English speaking community rarely interact with each other because of the language barriers.

-- SA-MP Translate is on a mission is break the language barrier in SA-MP and unite the two communities providing world class translations directly in SA-MP through SA-MP Translate's powerful neural networks.
+- SA-MP Translate's purpose is to break the language barrier in SA-MP by providing world class translations in real time.

 - We believe that by breaking the language barrier in SA-MP we can create a better experience for all the players.